MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 - Users with the **basic user** role can open and use an offline application.
 This role has the read privilege to the **mobile offline profile** table.

-   If you have a custom security role, make sure **Mobile Offline profile** has **Read** privilege.
+   If you have a custom security role, make sure you ave **Read** privilege for **Mobile Offline profile**.
 For more information, see [Miscellaneous privileges - Core Records tab](/power-platform/admin/miscellaneous-privileges).

   > [!div class="mx-imgBorder"]
   > ![Required security roles to use mobile offline.](media/mobile-offline-image1.png)